Irish Branch Office

 Required documents for setting up a branch in Ireland

-- a notarised copy of the parent company’s certificate of incorporation and a notarized copy of the articles of association of the parent company;
+- a notarised copy of the parent company’s Certificate of Incorporation and a notarised copy of the Articles of Association of the parent company;

 - appoint a legal representative for the branch office in Ireland